 Witch hazel is not only a natural astringent for cuts and wounds, but it’s also a great herb for strengthening blood vessels.
 Its anti-inflammatory tannins and gallic acid [source] work together to shrink puffy veins and reduce swelling from varicose veins.

 Chilled witch hazel is extra refreshing and soothing for tired eyes.
-Apply a bit to a cotton pad or ball and let sit below your closed eyes for 5 minutes for an instant refresh that reduces those under-eye bags.
+Apply a bit to a cotton pad or ball and place it below your closed eyes for 5 minutes for an instant refresh that reduces those under-eye bags.

 Witch hazel is especially helpful in dealing with acne because it naturally decreases oil without drying out the skin.
 Try this acne-fighting cleanser with activated charcoal to draw impurities, dirt, and bacteria out of pores.